thedukerchip/thedukerchip/README.md

 👯 Looking for a open source collaboration

 🔭 Currently working on a movie ticket alerter named **Ticky**

+⚡ Part of [@CodeAsMad](https://github.com/CodeAsMad) an initiative for making things simpler
 <!--
 **thedukerchip/thedukerchip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.